-The Bulwer-Lytton Fiction Contest (BLFC), established in 1982 by English Professor Scott Rice at San Jose State University, recognizes the worst opening sentence (also known as an “incipit”) for a novel.
+The Bulwer-Lytton Fiction Contest (BLFC or affectionately known as the “Lytonniad”), established in 1982 by English Professor Scott Rice at San Jose State University, recognizes the worst opening sentence (also known as an “incipit”) for a novel.
 The name of the quasi-literary contest honors Edward George Bulwer Lytton, author of a very obscure 1830 Victorian novel, Paul Clifford, with a very famous opening sentence: “It was a dark and stormy night; the rain fell in torrents—except at occasional intervals, when it was checked by a violent gust of wind which swept up the streets (for it is in London that our scene lies), rattling along the housetops, and fiercely agitating the scanty flame of the lamps that struggled against the darkness.”

 Each year, contest receives more than 10,000 entries from all over the world — proving that there is no shortage of wretched writers vying for acclaim.
 The contest now has several subcategories, including adventure, crime, romance, and detective fiction.
 The winner gets bragging rights for writing the worst sentence of the year and a modest financial award of $150 — presumably for writing lessons.

-The winner of the 2019 BLFC was Maxwell Archer of Mt.
-Pleasant, Ontario:
+The winner of the 2020 BLFC was Lisa Kluber of San Francisco, California:

-The runner up was submitted by Robert Moore of North Falmouth, Massachusetts:
+The runner up was submitted by Lisa Hanks or Euless, Texas:

-The winner in the category of Crime/Detective was Jeremy Das of Loughborough, England:
+The winner in the category of Crime/Detective was Yale Abrams of Santa Rosa, California:

-The winner in the category of Vile Puns was Bart King of Portland, Oregon:
+The winner in the category of Vile Puns was Aaron Cabe of Hillsboro, Oregon:

 SHARE THE LOVE: If you enjoyed this post, please help expand the Bookshelf community by sharing with a friend or with your readers.
 Cheers.